awasthianshika263/Task-manager/README.md

 The backend server will start on http://localhost:5000

+Note: Ensure MongoDB is running locally or update MONGO_URI if using a cloud database.

 4. Run frontend

 Open the following file in a browser or use Live Server:

 frontend/index.html

+This application is currently configured to run locally.
+Deployment to a cloud platform is planned as a future enhancement

 ## API Endpoints